The Main House

 |

-Built between the late 1770's and early 1800's, the colonial farm house (Main House) underwent 10 years of restorations by Jack and Lydia Clemmons.
-Beginning in 1962, they worked on the house every day after coming home from their work at the medical center, and also during the weekends.
+Built between the late 1770's and early 1800's, the farm house (Main House) underwent 10 years of restorations by Jack and Lydia Clemmons beginning in 1962.
+The couple worked on the house every day after coming home from their work at the medical center, and also during the weekends.
 Jack restored the fireplaces, using his own design for the mantelpieces, with the carpenter and mason team of brothers Cliff and Don Francis who had led the restoration work at the Shelburne Museum.
 The restorations they did at the Main House included rebuilding the crumbling chimneys, refinishing and rehanging the doors, refinishing the beautiful hardwood floors, repairing ceilings and walls, replacing the roof, and preserving an old banister and staircase in the front entrance of the house.

 The carpenters had urged Jack to destroy the banister because they felt it wasn’t worth the effort to salvage it.
 Jack disagreed, and for two weeks he worked every night to painstakingly remove the thick layers of old white paint that covered the stairs and the long railing and spindles of the banister.
 Most likely the wood was covered with lead-based paint, as Jack fell very ill after spending hours every evening using a small handheld blow torch and steel wool to scrape off the paint.